Yoav666s/dnd-wiki/collections/_items/tome-of-delirium.md

 | 11 | You feel a hand resting on your shoulder, but if you turn to look nothing is there. |
 | 12 | You hear the ticking of a clock in the back of your head. |

-In addition, once you attune to this item, you start hearing voices every so often.
-Whispers telling you strange things, warning you of dangers that aren't there, turning you against your allies.
+In addition, once you attune to this item, you start hearing voices every so often, whispers telling you strange things, warning you of dangers that aren't there, turning you against your allies.
+Also, you start seeing hallucinations, monsters at your peripheral vision, people that disappear after a blink of an eye, insects that turn out to be smudges on the wall.

 [:items/tome-of-delirium:]